Help us demand that Mattel correct legal and ethical violations in Chinese factories that produce its toys.

 China Labor Watch recently released an investigative report recently that details an array of labor abuse throughout four factories in China that produce Mattel toys.
 Many of these violations have legal implications, like blank labor contracts, overtime wages 30% below statutory limits, overtime hours of up to six times the legal limit, and a lack of safety equipment when working with harmful chemicals.

 CLW is demanding that Mattel's CEO, Bryan Stockton, and others at Mattel correct illegal treatment of workers immediately and begin instituting the following long-term reforms:

 1. change Mattel’s buying practice by increasing pay to factories and increasing time given for delivery;

 2. establish independent worker hotlines so that workers can voice grievances;

 3. establish worker committees so that workers can support each other;

 4. convene roundtable discussions so that workers can discuss their concerns directly to factory and Mattel personnel;

 5. and put the source factory on every toy Mattel sells so that there is production transparency.

 You can help get realize these changes by sending an email or letter to Mattel's executives!
-An example letter is at the bottom of this page.

 Please send emails to all of the following people: